Generic local rings on a spectrum between Golod and Gorenstein: Minimal graded free resolutions

 \begin{con} Adopt the assumptions and notation from \thmref{resR}.
 The kernel of the surjection $R \to R_2$ is the ideal $I_2/(I_1\cap I_2)$, which as a $Q$-module is isomorphic to $(I_1 + I_2)/I_1 = (I_1 + \mfq^t)/I_1$; see \thmref{golod}.
 This is the $t^{\mathrm{th}}$ power of the maximal ideal of the compressed Gorenstein ring $R_1$.
 One has $t \ge t_1$ by \partprpref{soc-val}{a}, and $a = s_1 -t + 1$ holds by \lemref{resR}, so as a $Q$-module, $(I_1 + \mfq^t)/I_1$ is by \prpref{omega} isomorphic to $D = \Ext[Q]{3}{Q/\mfq^{a}}{Q}$.

 The module $D$ is the dualizing module of the Cohen--Macaulay ring $Q/\mfq^{a}$.
 The socle degree of $Q/\mfq^a$ is $a-1$, so as a graded module $D$ is concentrated in degree $a+2$.
 As a homomorphism of graded $Q$-modules, the surjection $R \to R_2$ has kernel concentrated in degree $t$.
-Thus one has an exact sequence of graded $Q$-modules, $0 \to D(-t-a-2) \to R \to R_2 \to 0$, and an induced exact sequence,
+Thus one has an exact sequence of graded $Q$-modules, $0 \lra D(-t-a-2) \lra R \lra R_2 \lra 0$, and the Horseshoe Lemma yields an exact sequence of graded free resolutions,

-of minimal graded free resolutions.
-The resolution $F''$ of $R_2$ is described in \prpref{resR2}, and $F'$ can be described in similar detail.
+where $F'$ and $F''$ are minimal.
+The resolution $F''$ of $R_2$ is described in \prpref{resR2}, and the resolution $F'$ of $D(-t-a-2)$ can be described in similar detail.
 Indeed, one has $t+a+2 = s_1+3$; the resolution $F'$ of $D(-s_1-3)$ is obtained from the $Q$-dual of the minimal graded free resolution of $Q/\mfq^{a}$.
 Thus, $F'$ has the form

 Indeed, in the resolution of $Q/\mfq^{a}$ the free modules in degrees $0$ and $1$ have ranks $1$ and $h_Q(a) = f_2$, and the rank of the free module in degree $3$ is the rank of the socle of $Q/\mfq^{a}$, i.e.\ $h_Q(a-1) = f_0$.
 Finally, one has $f_0 +f_2 - 1 = f_1$. \end{con}